Robin Leamy (swimmer): University of California, Los Angeles

-Leamy received an athletic scholarship to attend the University of California, Los Angeles (UCLA), where he played both water polo (under coach Bob Horn) and swam (for coach Ron Ballatore).
+Leamy received an athletic scholarship to attend the University of California, Los Angeles (UCLA), from 1978-1982, graduating with a degree in Economics, where he was a four-year All American and played both water polo under coach Bob Horn and swam for coach Ron Ballatore.
+In his later collegiate years, During his peak competitive training at UCLA, Leamy's workouts typically consisted of a two hour morning session from 6-8 am and a three hour evening session.
+A weight training session of two to three hours generally took place between morning and evening pool practices.

 An All-American in both sports, he was the NCAA individual national champion in the 50 and 100-yard freestyle in 1982.
-In addition he anchored the 4x100 yard freestyle relay which set an American and U.S. Open Record, and captured UCLA's first and only NCAA swimming championship.
+In addition, he anchored the 4x100 yard freestyle relay which set an American and U.S. Open Record, and captured UCLA's first and only NCAA swimming championship.
+In 1981, as a UCLA swim team Co-captain with Bill Barrett, Leamy established an NCAA and American record in the 50-yard freestyle of 19.36, and helped lead UCLA to the NCAA National team championship.